vgmoose/foreverpad/README.md

 # foreverpad
-ForeverBin is a website that will permanently "store" text/pastes.
+Forever Pad is a website that will permanently "store" text/pastes.
 It works by storing everything directly in the URL.
 This means that once a URL is generated, it cannot ever be removed or taken down.
 All of the information inside of the paste is stored inside of the URL.

 ## How to use
 [Visit the website here](https://vgmoose.github.io/foreverpad), enter some text, and then copy the URL to send it to someone else.
 As you type, the URL will change.